Wildlife

 The hillside communities in Chilliwack are prime habitat for bears, cougars, coyotes, deer and many other wildlife.
 Please help keep wildlife wild and our community safe by responsibly managing your waste.

-If you see a wildlife accessing curbside materials or acting aggressively toward humans or pets, please call BC Conservation Office Service RAPP line at 1-877-952-7277.
+If you see wildlife acting aggressively toward humans or pets, please call BC Conservation Office Service RAPP line at 1-877-952-7277.

 Be Bear Aware